Sparksbox

 A dispensary at the same address for five years but still carrying an old address in a few aggregator databases may be quietly failing a confidence test on every AI query in its market.
 NAP consistency needs to extend beyond Google, Weedmaps, and Leafly to Yelp, Apple Maps, Bing Places, Foursquare, major aggregators, local directories, dispensary directories, and any legacy listings still floating online.

 Review volume and quality, plus review response behavior.
-Brands with review response rates below 5% were effectively invisible in AI recommendations, even with adequate overall volume.
 Review response behavior functions as a business health signal separate from star rating.
 A location with decent reviews but no owner responses can look inactive to AI systems.

-Entity fragmentation across platforms reduces AI confidence scores
+Entity fragmentation across platforms reduces AI confidence signals.

 The Window Is Open and Narrowing

-Whitespark's Q2 2026 data found AI Overviews appearing in 68% of local searches overall and in 97% of hybrid intent queries.
+AI Overviews and AI local answers are expanding across local and hybrid-intent searches.
 Those hybrid intent queries matter.
 They include searches like "best dispensary in [city]" and "where to get [product] near me."
 That is the highest-intent discovery moment in the category.

 The path forward is sequential but not complex: